Furman-Lab/PatchMAN/README.md

 - The required python packages can be installed with `pip install -r requirements.txt`
 - Install [PyRosetta](https://www.pyrosetta.org/downloads/legacy-pyrosetta3-download) and [Rosetta](https://www.rosettacommons.org/software/license-and-download) from the downloaded rosetta.tar.gz and wheel files.
 - Set up MASTER
-  - Download the source code of [MASTER v1.6](https://grigoryanlab.org/index.php?sec=get&soft=MASTER).
-The source code needs a slight modification for running PatchMAN.
+  - The downloaded source code needs a slight modification for running PatchMAN.
 This can be done in 2 different ways:
     -  Programatically: use the patch file in the `bin/` directory and issue:

         ```patch -l path_to_master/src/Match.cpp bin/master.patch```